-Besides it being the best professional development (PD) I have ever done here is some information along with my experience.
+Besides it being some of the best professional development (PD) I have ever done here is some information along with my experience.

 I applied this year and got it.
 I traveled to Houston, Texas for a week-long summer institute with an emphasis on Space and STEM.
 Once, I arrived and I hit the floor running.
 We met at the hotel and bused to Kemah Aquarium where we had a MARS escape room activity and our first guest speaker Astronaut Clayton Anderson who has retired and now authors books.
 He shared his experiences and discussed his new books.

 Monday: We learned about Human Space Flight Past, Present, and Future: What's going on at MARS and satellite that are orbiting Jupiter and exploring other planets.
 We also learned about a FREE software program called NASA EYES from Jet Propulsion Lab http://www.eyes.nasa.gov.
 This software will provide real-time information on our solar system, satellites, and all other objects.
 Lastly, Fred Haise Apollo 13 pilot came and discussed with us his journey to, during, after NASA.

 Tuesday: Mars dust, different comets, current missions to Mars and asteroids along with opportunities NASA JSC has for educators and students through nasa.gov, nasawavelength.org, glove.gov, and txstate-epdc.net for webinars, STEM and other lessons and activities.

 Wednesday: We had teacher presentations.
 Each teacher is required to upload and present 1 science lesson and present to the group.
 There were lessons from every aspect of science from early childhood sound activities to secondary physics and chemistry.
 Each teacher is given a copy of all lessons and activities at the end of the week.